 Once your iPhone or iPad has completed its backup process, you'll want to turn that backup into an archived backup.
 This backup will not be overwritten when you manually or automatically back up your iPhone or iPad in the future.

-- Click on Manage Backups in the same Finder window that you backed up your iPhone or iPad.
+- Click on Manage Backups in the same Finder (or iTunes) window that you backed up your iPhone or iPad.

 Select the backup you want to archive.
 This should be the most current backup.